ngDocumentor/ngDocumentor/src/assets/mddocs/footer.md

 ```

-* The default link behaviour is You can also specify `{"type":"internal"}` for readability's sake but it is not needed and will be ignored.
+* The default link behaviour (`type` key) is `'internal'`, which means it opens the URL in the same window.
+You can also specify `{"type":"internal"}` for readability's sake but it is not needed and will be ignored.
 Any `type` key definition without the value `'external'` will be ignored and default link behaviour is applied.

 * NOTE: The path maps compulsorily to `/FILENAME` (without the .md).
 Example: `assets/mddocs/FILENAME.md` will map to application url `/FILENAME`.
 Similarly, `assets/mddocs/somefolder/FILENAME` will map to application url `/somefolder/FILENAME`.
 Please use your link url path mapping / filenaming accordingly.
 The folder and filenames are `case sensitive` at the moment since linux host filenames are case sensitive.